Schweitzer Adventure Camp

 Most of the time, all the campers stay together.
-However, depending on activities we may divide into 2 groups; for example, if we are going on a hike one group may go on a long hike and one group may go on a shorter hike.
+However, depending on activities we may divide into groups; for example, if we are going on a hike one group may go on a long hike and one group may go on a shorter hike.
 One group may decide to make a craft and the other rides the chairlift.
-(You will make the choice which group you go with.)
+Campers are offered these choices whena applicable.

-What if I don’t know how to swim?
+What if my child doesn’t know how to swim?

 The pool complex has hot tubs and a shallow end you may enjoy.
 The pool is an hour glass shape with one side being shallow.
-Campers are only allowed in the deep end once they demonstrate adequate swimming skills.
-You can also bring a life vest if you want to.
+Campers are only allowed in the deep end once they demonstrate adequate swimming skills, OR they bring a life jacket.
 Swimming lessons will not be provided.

 How many kids will be there?